...

 The potential for lead testing in rural and remote areas to inform broader public health and environmental policies

 Lead testing in rural and remote areas has the potential to inform broader public health and environmental policies, by providing a better understanding of the impacts of lead contamination and the development of effective strategies for addressing it.
-In this chapter, we will delve into the potential for lead testing in rural and remote areas to inform broader public health and environmental policies, and discuss the ways in which these efforts can contribute to a better understanding of lead contamination and the development of effective strategies.
+In this chapter, we will explore the potential for lead testing in rural and remote areas to inform broader public health and environmental policies, and discuss the ways in which these efforts can contribute to a better understanding of lead contamination and the development of effective strategies.

 Lead contamination is a serious public health issue, with potential impacts on the health and well-being of communities.
 Lead testing in rural and remote areas can provide valuable information about the sources and extent of lead contamination, as well as the effectiveness of different testing methods and interventions.
 This information can be used to inform public health policies and programs, such as the development of guidelines for lead testing and the implementation of strategies to address lead contamination [1].